nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_immunization_document_profiles.md

 **Note 1**: This attachment Profile must not be used to send an unstructured Digital Medicines document, its purpose is to allow an attachment to be included within a structured Digital Medicines document.

-For a complete definition of the Digital Medicine Immunisation document see the section on [message definitions.](explore_immunization_def.html)
+For a complete definition of the Digital Medicines Immunisation document see the section on [message definitions.](explore_immunization_def.html)